jgpestana/software-bounty-program/bounties/Reduce_compilation_time.md

 > sudo apt-get purge --auto-remove gradle

 Update version installed Gradle stable last, in this case Gradle 2.10.
-You can be downloaded via console with the command:
+You can download it via console with the command:

 > apt-get install gradle